GetStream/react-native-activity-feed/README.md

 #### Customizing Activities

 This library comes with an `Activity` component; in most cases you will have to make some changes to how activities are rendered.
-All components rendering activities have a `ActivityComponent` property.
+All components rendering activities have a `ActivityComponent` property that allows you to overwrite how activities should look like in your application.

-#### Adding activities
+#### Adding activities to feeds

 **TODO**: explain how to add an activity to a feed